panicmechanic/ZMD/Readme.md

 - Torch colours and back/fore colours are still not displayed right, check all values.
 - Figure out how to make color_flash work- Add description to box with auto wrap
 - Give description window and character/level up window borders.
+- Add variables to tiles at the entrances and exits to tunnels, and on entering

+    new rooms, and if map[x][y].run_block == True stop the shift_run.
+Will need to change the make_map function.
+- I think go_to_last_seen functionality is broken.

 #Alpha TODO: